 If you only recover part of the compensation you deserve, you could find yourself in a difficult spot down the line.
 It’s important to account for all the future costs of your injury, as well as past expenses.

-• Use decades of practical legal experience to get the most compensation possible for you
+- Use their legal experience to get the most compensation possible for you

-If you’re ready, give us a call to arrange a time to speak about your legal options.
-We’ll listen to your story and identify options for recovering the full compensation you need.
+Call an attorney to arrange a time to speak about your legal options.
+They will listen to your story and identify options for recovering the full compensation you need.

 All property owners in Florida owe a duty of care to others who are legally on the property.
 That duty can vary based on why you were on the property in the first place.